jetpackpilots/IBView/README.md

 with Interface Builder live-previews.
 Supports UIView, NSView, IBDesignable, IBInspectable, multiple-nesting and further subclassing.

+## Purpose

+Storyboards and nibs are great.
+But they tend to be used in a very view controller centric way.
+Custom view subclasess where the UI of the view exists in it's own nib have always been possible.
+The problem is that Xcode does not provide a standard implementation and you must rely on your own code to load the nibs.
+That's where IBView comes in.
+When subclassing IBView you can now design your view's user interface in a separate nib just for the view itself.
+IBView takes care of the plumbing to make it work.
+And thanks to the new IBDesignable feature of Xcode, when you place your custom view into a storyboard (or other nib), you see a live preview the contents of your custom view's interface.

+## Possible Uses

+- Design a view's user interface in it's own nib file.
+- Change a view's user interface at runtime simply by changing it's nib name.
+- A/B test two different UI designs for a view.
+- Set a view's nib based on the device or other runtime attributes.
+- Re-use a custom view throughout the app for a consistent user experience.
+- Share a user interface implementation between a view and a table/collection view.
+- To avoid excessive view logic in controllers, pair each view controller with an IBView subclass with it's own nib.

 ## Requirements

 - iOS 7.0+ / Mac OS X 10.8+